mougino/basica/manual.md

 * Braces { }
 Indicates the information they enclose is optional.
-For example: `array[ {start} {,length} ]` If the braces enclose multiple items, any number of them may be omitted.
-When one is omitted, all following items in that group must also be omitted.
-For example: `DIM array[ n1 {,n2} {,n3} ]`
+For example: `array[ {start} {,length} ]`

-* Braces with vertical bar { | }
+* Vertical bar |
 Indicates a choice of two or more options, one of which MUST be used.
-For example: `OPEN file$ FOR { BINARY | TEXT }`
+For example: `OPEN file$ FOR BINARY|TEXT`

 * Ellipses ...
 Indicates that part of the command can be repeated as many times as required.
 For example: `DIM array[ n1 {,n2} ... ]`